Shalinisinha22/JIRA-Ticket-Management-Clone/README.md

 </li>

 <br>
-<li>If you want to delete the task then you click the remove button and then click the task which you want to delete.
+<li>If you want to delete the task then you click the remove button and then click the task which you want to delete and again click on the remove button to deactivate it.

 https://user-images.githubusercontent.com/122859073/221035152-32d6f000-f45a-46d6-98b3-cd3555e82a27.mp4
 </li>